MarcialRosales/rabbitmq-ldap-integration/hierarchical-user-organization/README.md

 4. RabbitMQ binds with that DN, `cn=bob,ou=depart1,dc=example,dc=com`, and password `password`
 5. **OpenLDAP** accepts the bind operation and the user is successfully logged in by RabbitMQ

+Once the requirements are clear, let's implement the scenario.

 ## 1. Launch OpenLDAP

 Run `start.sh` script to launch **OpenLDAP**.
 It will kill the container we ran on the previous scenario and it will start a new one.
 This is so that we start with a clean LDAP database.

 ## 2. Set up LDAP entries

-Run the following command to create this LDAP structure shown in the diagram:
+Run the following command to create the LDAP structure shown in the diagram:

 ```
 ./import.sh